bozoputer/rpt/README.md

 <!-- ABOUT THE PROJECT -->
 ## About RWT
-RWT is a template for quickly scaffolding a React project with webpack and Tailwind CSS (+ Prettier).
+RWT is a template for quickly scaffolding a React project with webpack and Tailwind CSS (+ Prettier and ESLint).

 <!-- GETTING STARTED -->